Social media—despite being a relatively young phenomenon—defines how customers view, interact with, and think of brands.

 Affiliate marketing can help you reach niche audiences

-User-generated content, like reviews or unboxing videos, are great for establishing trust with a social media audience.
+User-generated content, like reviews or unboxing videos, is great for establishing trust with a social media audience.

-To promote user-generated content, you can offer an affiliate program that earns your customers a cut if someone signs up via their link.
+To promote user-generated content, you can offer an affiliate program that pays your customers a commission when someone signs up via their link.

-Try making a set of video tutorials and resources to get people on board and making engaging posts.
+Try making a set of video tutorials and resources to get people on board and make engaging posts.

 Then, if it goes well, you can even promote your top affiliates to be brand ambassadors with a closer connection to your company.